1. Questions seeking information

 The Notice Paper each day indicates which questions have remained unanswered for more than 30 days.
 The 30-day period is counted from the day the question is placed on notice, not the date of publication in the Notice Paper.

-The same process applies to questions place on notice during estimates hearings which remain unanswered 30 days after the date set by the relevant committee to answer the question.
+The same process applies for questions placed on notice during estimates hearings which remain unanswered after the date set by the relevant committee to answer the question.
 The operative date for each committee for each round of estimates is recorded in the Notice Paper.

 The effects of prorogation on questions